alberttheprince/rpemotes-reborn/README.md

 | /reset mood | Remove preferred mood and set default |
 | /reset walk | Remove last walkstyle and set default |

-Having problems with users "abusing" certain walk styles? rpemotes-reborn checks if a user has an "abusable" walk style from another saved and clears it when they join.
-Additionally, you can use a resource like [rpemotes-punishment](https://github.com/alberttheprince/rpemotes-punishment/) to trip players abusing these emotes.
+Having problems with users "abusing" certain walk styles? rpemotes-reborn checks if a user has an "abusable" walk style saved and clears it when a player joins.
+Alternatively, you can use a resource like [rpemotes-punishment](https://github.com/alberttheprince/rpemotes-punishment/) to trip players abusing these emotes.

 Just want to remove them?
 Delete the following walk styles from Animationlist.lua: